adp12/CourseProject/README.md

 ## Setup

----
-This section highlights what is needed to run locally and helpful links to get you started
+*This section highlights what is needed to run locally and helpful links to get you started*
----
+***

 ### Initial Setup